Am I Eligible for Gratuity After 5 Years in an IT Firm Without It in My Salary?

 HR4all

-as far as my knowledge is of the Gratuity Act, every employee who has completed five years of continous service with any organistaion is eligible for claiming Gratuity.
-It is as good as a statutory payment and all companies are covered under the Act.
+As far as my knowledge goes of the Gratuity Act, every employee who has completed five years of continuous service with any organization is eligible for claiming Gratuity.
+It is considered a statutory payment, and all companies are covered under the Act.

 nimish1981